OctoPrint/octoprint.org/blog/releases/_posts/2018-11-06-new-release-candidate-1.3.10rc1.md

 You can find the full changelog and release notes as usual [on Github](https://github.com/foosel/OctoPrint/releases/tag/1.3.10rc1).

-Special thanks to everyone who contributed to this release candidate, especially @bradcfisher, @eyal0, @fieldOfView,
+Special thanks to everyone who contributed to this release candidate, especially @BillyBlaze, @bradcfisher, @eyal0, @fieldOfView,
 @gdombiak, @gerfderp, @hashashin and @tedder for their PRs.

 **If you are tracking the "Maintenance RC" release channel**, you should soon get an update notification just like you